Female business owner in restaurant

 • Small Business Readiness for Resiliency Program.
 Small businesses often feel the effects of a natural disaster the hardest.
 It can be difficult when starting a business to suddenly have to raise money to repair a roof or attend to flood damage.
 To help offset some of these concerns and costs, the U.S. Chamber of Commerce Foundation and FedEx have teamed up to create the Small Business Readiness for Resiliency (R4R) Program.
 The program helps small businesses put plans in place to prepare for disaster and also provides immediate emergency funding when necessary.
 Businesses are asked to complete a four-step process to be eligible for funding opportunities.

 • Walmart Spark Good Local Grants.
 Organizations can apply for the Walmart Spark Good Local Grants program provided by Walmart and Sam’s Club, which offers grants ranging from $250 to $5,000 to address the unique needs of local communities.
 Tax ID status determines eligibility, with 501(c)(3) charities, public entities, and educational institutions qualifying.
-Grant applications are accepted quarterly, with Q1 submissions being accepted through April 15; all organizations must be Deed verified and have a Spark Good account to apply.
+Grant applications are accepted quarterly, with the current round open through December 31, 2024.
+All organizations must be Deed verified and have a Spark Good account to apply.

 Industry-specific and diversity small business grants and programs